Latest Report: The 2022 Gartner® Market Guide for IT Vendor Risk Management Solutions

 Complying with OSFI Guideline B-10

-Guideline B-10 presents five expected outcomes for FRFIs to achieve through managing third-party risk.
+Guideline B-10 presents six expected outcomes for FRFIs to achieve through managing third-party risk.
 These outcomes are meant to contribute to the FRFI’s operational and financial resilience and help safeguard its reputation.
-Integrating contract lifecycle management systems with existing risk and procurement solutions will support contracting requirements such as rights and responsibilities of each party throughout its lifecycle, as expected by OSFI.

-Supporting the five expected outcomes are 11 principles that OSFI describes as best practices for third-party risk management.
+Supporting the six expected outcomes are 11 principles that OSFI describes as best practices for third-party risk management.
 The summary table below maps Prevalent Third-Party Risk Management Platform capabilities to these 11 principles.

 NOTE: This table should not be considered comprehensive, definitive guidance.
 Consult your auditor for a complete list of requirements.